marlonrochaeng/wheretheissNoBDD/README.md

-# Where the ISS API Automation
+# Where the ISS at API Automation

-Using the [wheretheiss](https://wheretheiss.at/w/developer) service, you can get current, past, or future position of the ISS, get timezone information about a set of coordinates, and also get TLE data on the ISS.
+Using the [wheretheissat](https://wheretheiss.at/w/developer) service, you can get current, past, or future position of the ISS, get timezone information about a set of coordinates, and also get TLE data on the ISS.

 In this automation project, I'm using Python + Pytest (test framework) + Requests (lib).